daubac402/convert-images-to-webp/README.md

 # Convert Images To Webp
-Convert all the images in the same directory into webp images, then save them into "converted_images" folder
+Convert all the images in the same directory into webp images, then save them into "output_images" folder

 ## Prerequisites
 ```